TadashiYa111/shop-setin/README.md

-# Streamlit Tutorial 👋

-🎯 This Github directory aims to present the advantages of [Streamlit.io](https://streamlit.io/) in the development of a Data application, whether for the deployment of a personal project on the web or the creation of an MVP !

-✏️ I wrote a Medium article that explains in detail the code of this project: available here  : Lien.

 ## Project Description

 We will develop an application to search for trains eligible for the TGV Max subscription.
 (Subscription of 79 euros/month offered to young people which allows to book for free an unlimited number of eligible trains under conditions of low traffic)